mlc-ai/web-llm/README.md

 </div>

-WebLLM is a modular and customizable javascript package that directly brings language model chats directly onto web browsers with hardware acceleration.
+WebLLM is a **high-performance in-browser LLM inference engine** that directly brings language model chats directly onto web browsers with hardware acceleration.
-**Everything runs inside the browser with no server support and is accelerated with WebGPU.**
+Everything runs inside the browser with no server support and is accelerated with WebGPU.

 **WebLLM is fully compatible with [OpenAI API](https://platform.openai.com/docs/api-reference/chat).**
 That is, you can use the same OpenAI API on **any open source models** locally, with functionalities